Hendrix-CS/csci150/index.md

 * **Advanced**: Complete all 12 labs, no unexcused absences

 ### Homework/Quizzes
-Out of 13 homeworks and 13 quizzes (26 total assignments):
+Out of 13 homeworks and 12 quizzes (25 total assignments):
-* **Basic**: Complete 14 homeworks and quizzes
+* **Basic**: Complete 13 homeworks and quizzes
-* **Intermediate**: Complete 19 homeworks and quizzes
+* **Intermediate**: Complete 18 homeworks and quizzes
-* **Advanced**: Complete 24 homeworks and quizzes
+* **Advanced**: Complete 23 homeworks and quizzes

 ### Projects
 There are two levels for each project.
 The final project counts as two projects.
-For the overall project level:
+Add up total project levels completed:
 * **Basic**: Complete four levels of projects
 * **Intermediate**: Complete six levels of projects
 * **Advanced**: Complete eight levels of projects